I am so excited to share with you all how to Bleach Drop Cloths for rugs, furniture recover, upholstering & more!

 2. Pour a whole whooping god amount of bleach into the machine.
 A cup or two really won’t do anything.
 I recommend using like half the container for best results.
 Let it run for a few minutes to mix up the bleach with the water.
 Press stop & open your washer machine up again.

 3. Place your dropcloth(s) into the washer and make sure they are completely submerged.
-I recommend doing several at a time, if you are needing them for future projects.
-It’s annoying to have to do this more than once.
-I did it like 3 times… yeah I’m a dropcloth hoarder!
-LOL!
+I recommend doing one at a time so that it will bleach evenly.

 4. Soak it.
 I let mine sit overnight.
 Make sure the area is well ventilated.
 That stuff smells awful!
 A good 10-15 hours will really make it brighter!